dclnbrght/ai-sdlc-toolbox/instructions/architecture-design/architecture-design.instructions.md

 **Format:** Numbered list

 #### 1.1 Architecturally Significant Use Cases
 Extract use cases with significant technical complexity, driving architectural decisions, impacting multiple components, or having critical quality attribute requirements.
-Link to specific FR numbers from PRD. **Target:** 5-15 use cases
+Where possible, link to specific FR numbers from PRD. **Target:** 5-15 use cases

 **Format:** Table with Id, Use Case, Notes